 - Related Title 26 violations.
 If the government seeks to assess FBAR penalties for related Title 26 violations, there’s already a laundry list that covers that, including civil fraud, 40% accuracy-related, failure-to-pay, and 6038D.
 Most of these were probably assessed, or at least could have been assessed, along with the FBAR penalties.

-Until the law changes (don’t hold your breath), the only rational option is to disclose; even though much more often than not, it involves paying a misc. offshore penalty that’s several times the amount of any unpaid tax, including years outside the disclosure period.
+As it stands, Constitutional protection against excessive civil penalties are not well-defined.
+There’s bound to be an upper-limit for civil penalties, but the Supreme Court will have to provide the framework since lower courts seem to be sidestepping the issue.
+The only rational option is to disclose; even though much more often than not, it involves paying a misc. offshore penalty that’s several times the amount of any unpaid tax, even including years outside the disclosure period.

 What should non-compliant taxpayers do?